Finglesham Anglo-Saxon cemetery: William Stebbing and William Whiting's investigation

 In late 1928, the cemetery came to the attention of two local archaeologists, William Stebbing and William Whiting.
 Whiting had been informed by local farmer Percy Steed that a number of human bones had been found near to a chalk pit adjacent to one of his fields.
 Chalk was continually being extracted for use in local road construction, and Whiting feared that the archaeology of the site would soon be destroyed.
 Organising an investigation, Reginald Smith of the British Museum visited to confirm the date of the bones, after which the Council of the Kent Archaeological Society offered £5 towards the financing of a rescue excavation.
 Raising a total of £70 in ten days, Stebbing and Whiting hired several labourers to carry out an excavation of the area closest to the chalk hole, being assisted in this by another local archaeologist, Cecil Knox.
 Excavating a total of 38 graves, they published a report of their findings in 1929.

 The artefacts uncovered by the excavation were then divided between themselves and the local landowner, Lord Northbourne, the latter of whom kept the finer jewellery.
 Stebbing and Whiting wanted a wider audience for the finds, and put them on display at an exhibit at the Mason Dieu at Ospringe near Faversham.
-In June 1963, Gerald Dunning, then Inspector of Ancient Monuments for the Ministry of Public Buildings and Works, had the artefacts moved to a more local display in the gatehouse of Deal Castle.
+In June 1963, Gerald Dunning, then Inspector of Ancient Monuments for the Ministry of Public Building and Works, had the artefacts moved to a more local display in the gatehouse of Deal Castle.
 In the late 1980s they were moved again, this time to Deal Public Library, the exhibit was decommissioned in 1992, with the objects placed into storage at Dover Museum.